 All staff members receive appropriate safeguarding and child protection training (including online safety) which is regularly updated.
 Our CPD for staff is integrated, aligned and considered as part of our whole school safeguarding approach, wider staff training and curriculum planning.
 The Governing Body or Proprietor decides the frequency and content of this CPD.
-At Southlands School our whole school training is held annually In addition, all staff members receive regular safeguarding and child protection updates via staff meetings/emails held weekly or internal CPD as required but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively and allow them opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy.
+All staff members receive regular safeguarding and child protection updates via staff meetings, emails or internal CPD as required but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively and allow them opportunities to contribute to reviewing and shaping the safeguarding arrangements in school inclusive of, the Child Protection Policy.